eth-brownie/brownie/docs/api.rst

 .. py:exception:: VirtualMachineError

-    Raised whenever a transaction causes the EVM to revert.
+    Raised whenever a transaction results in an EVM exception.

+.. py:attribute:: VirtualMachineError.revert_msg

+    Contains the EVM revert error message, if any.

 Console
 =======